Siege of Bidar: Aftermath

-On the 18th of April, Aurangzeb visited Bidar and re-entered the Bidar Fort.
+On 18 April, Aurangzeb visited Bidar and re-entered the Bidar Fort.
 At the fort's principal mosque, the Solah Khamba Mosque, he had the khutba recited in Shah Jahan's name, symbolising Mughal sovereignty over the city.
 He seized 12 lakh rupees, 230 guns, and 8 lakh rupees worth of ammunitions from the fort.

 Aurangzeb would go on to successfully capture the fort of Kalyani two months after the capitulation of Bidar, but his invasion of Bijapur would be cut short by a peace treaty negotiated by Shah Jahan with Bijapur which ceded Bidar, Parenda, and Kalyani.
 Bidar was incorporated into the Mughal Empire and renamed Zafarabad (lit.
 'City of Victory'), becoming one of the earliest cities of the Deccan to fall into Mughal control.
 This name appears on Mughal coins subsequently minted at Bidar.
 Iftikhar Khan, who had participated in the siege, was made Bidar's first Mughal governor.
-The city would Bidar would remain under Mughal control, administered by a string of governors, until it became a part of the Nizam-administered Deccan.
+The city would remain under Mughal control, administered by a string of governors, until it became a part of the Nizam-administered Deccan.